bucky-13/MI-notes-api-sql/setupInstructions.md

 ### npm modules:

-In the root folder, run "npm i", this should put all node_modules in the correct place and make sure the script link in /frontend/index.html works properly.
+Run "npm i" in the root folder, the node_modules should end up in the root folder as well.

+### start backend server

+Run "nodemon start" in the root folder of the project

 ### .env file

-Place in the same spot as example.env, key & value pairs should be on it's learning where I turned in the assignment
+Place in the same spot as example.env (root folder), key & value pairs should be written on it's learning where I turned in the assignment.
+Except for SQL_PORT since that is the port you use on phpMyAdmin (or workbench) for localhost.

+### server and server data

+An export of the database should be available on It's Learning in attachments where I replied to this task.
+You know better than me how to import it :wink:

+### Run frontend client

+Open with Live server in VsCode, index.html is inside the frontend folder.

+### tinyMCE script(if it doesn't work)

+If the tinyMCE text editor on the frontend application doesn't work, check the path in the script tag on row 9 in index.html with src="/node_modules/tinymce/tinymce.min.js"
+It should be correctly installed but if it's not, locate the folder that tinymce.min.js is located in inside node_modules and update the src path in index.html.